Xinyuan Real Estate (NYSE:XIN) Earns Hold Rating from Analysts at StockNews.com

-StockNews.com assumed coverage on shares of Xinyuan Real Estate (NYSE:XIN – Free Report) in a research report sent to investors on Friday morning.
+StockNews.com assumed coverage on shares of Xinyuan Real Estate (NYSE:XIN – Free Report) in a report published on Saturday.
 The brokerage issued a hold rating on the financial services provider’s stock.

-A hedge fund recently bought a new stake in Xinyuan Real Estate stock.
-Atria Wealth Solutions Inc. purchased a new position in shares of Xinyuan Real Estate Co., Ltd. (NYSE:XIN – Free Report) during the first quarter, according to its most recent filing with the Securities and Exchange Commission.
-The institutional investor purchased 478,629 shares of the financial services provider’s stock, valued at approximately $536,000.
-Atria Wealth Solutions Inc. owned 0.90% of Xinyuan Real Estate at the end of the most recent quarter.
-0.90% of the stock is owned by hedge funds and other institutional investors.
+An institutional investor recently bought a new position in Xinyuan Real Estate stock.
+Atria Wealth Solutions Inc. bought a new stake in Xinyuan Real Estate Co., Ltd. (NYSE:XIN – Free Report) in the first quarter, according to its most recent disclosure with the Securities and Exchange Commission.
+The fund bought 478,629 shares of the financial services provider’s stock, valued at approximately $536,000.
+Atria Wealth Solutions Inc. owned approximately 0.90% of Xinyuan Real Estate at the end of the most recent reporting period.
+Institutional investors and hedge funds own 0.90% of the company’s stock.

 About Xinyuan Real Estate